 Eric: so we are trying to determine how you are accessing the console(Serial|Video) ? are you using any of VM `VNC|Serial` display options(see attached screenshot). we are asking you this question, so that we can determine if this is a frontend or backend issue ?

-#8 Updated by Eric Loewenthal almost 2 years ago
+#8 Updated by Eric Loewenthal over 2 years ago

 This has nothing to do with VMs.
 The server is neither virtualized nor is it running any VMs.
 This is FreeNAS itself, with the new bootloader, on a Supermicro X10SLM+-F.